Gorgios/advent-2022/README.md

 #### Day 16
 * Definitely the hardest puzzle so far.
 I'm not very proud of my code.
 I had to introduce caching to solve problem in finite time ;).
 I know my solutions are not optimal, part 1 seems to be fast, but part 2 takes about a minute.

+#### Day 17
+* Interesting puzzle, I had a lot of fun with them.
+I'm aware that my solution looks a bit dirty, but I think, I could did it even worse ;) My algorithm simulates falling rocks and trying to detect cycle.
+When cycle is detected, algorithm skips major part of calculations using values in cache (rocks, maxHeight).